icehouse-ventures/laravel-chartjs/README.md

 To revert any customisation, simply delete or rename this file from your application.

 # Livewire Support
-This package has prototype support for live updating on Livewire.
+This package has support for live updating charts through Livewire.
 See the [demo repo](https://github.com/icehouse-ventures/laravel-chartjs-demo)

 ```php
  // Inside your Livewire blade component: example-livewire-chart-demo.blade.php